-Codependency is a word used to define a wide range of behaviours, usually displayed within relationships, pertaining to areas such as self denial, low self esteem, avoidance and control.
-Essentially the sufferer has not developed a sense of self and has a need to be in relationships to feel whole or complete.
+Codependency is a word used to define a wide range of behaviours, usually displayed within relationships, pertaining to areas such as self-denial, low self-esteem, avoidance and control.
+Essentially, the sufferer has not developed a sense of self and has a need to be in relationships to feel whole or complete.

-However in the codependent relationship love is conditional, healthy boundaries are (at best) blurred and independence is lost.
-This pattern of reliance on compulsively helping others in either a controlling (dictator) or subservient (people pleaser) way becomes the “drug-of-choice.”
+However, in the codependent relationship, love is conditional, healthy boundaries are (at best) blurred and independence is lost.
+This pattern of reliance on compulsively helping others in either a controlling (dictator) or subservient (people pleaser) way becomes the ‘drug of choice’.

-The codependent can suffer serious withdrawal when removed from their primary relationship(s) which can include mood swings, irritability, emotional/psychological distress and depression.
+The codependent can suffer serious withdrawal when removed from their primary relationship(s), which can include mood swings, irritability, emotional/psychological distress and depression.

 These selfless, loyal martyrs gravitate towards relationships in which they feel they are needed (rescuer).
 This is a behavioural disorder that can be passed down through generations and is difficult to diagnose.

-To the untrained eye it can be easily masked as it is often underpinned by good intentions.
+To the untrained eye, it can be easily masked as it is often underpinned by good intentions.

-Early definitions were attached to people who developed unhealthy or maladaptive coping patterns from their family of origin where the no talk, no trust, no feel rules were daily survival skills.
+Early definitions were attached to people who developed unhealthy or maladaptive coping patterns from their family of origin where the no talk, no trust, no feel, rules were daily survival skills.
 Control was the order of the day.

-Camino’s clinical team understand that codependency is often rooted in past behaviours and experiences.
+Camino Recovery’s clinical team understand that codependency is often rooted in past behaviours and experiences.

 We have a range of therapies at our disposal to best treat the cause and symptoms.